alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 At a certain point you realize that passing variables around by value is probably not what you want: whenever you are tempted to modify a value you will get a surprise.
-It is also slower since you are making copies of structs all the time, which can clog the garbage collector in high performance applications.
+It is also slower since you are making copies of structs all the time and can clog the garbage collector in high performance applications.
 So you start using pointers for everything.
-Any parameter you see without the dreaded `*` is a pending optimization.
+Any parameter you see without the dreaded `*` becomes a pending optimization.
 But careful!
-Because pointers to `interface`s are no good;
-for some reason you need to pass the original interface.
+Because pointers to `interface`s are no good and for some reason you need to pass the original interface.

 Once you are using pointers everywhere, you start getting these fun errors: